optimizacija/arch-notes/crypto-currency/notes.md

 using web3 .call() methods will only simulate executing the transactions in order to actuall send a transaction to the blockchain we need to build one (with a new nonce), sign it, then send it to the block chain & then wait for its receit

+## Infura
+used for blockchain development - easily connect to testnet with provided url